Ex-US Sen. Mike Enzi of Wyoming dies after bicycle accident

 From 1985 to 1997, Enzi worked for Dunbar Well Service in Gillette, where he was an accounting manager, computer programmer and safety trainer.

-His family expressed appreciation for prayers and support they’ve received but asked for privacy, D’Onofrio said.
-The family is planning “a celebration of a life well-lived,” he said in a statement, and plans to share details later.
+His family expressed appreciation for the prayers and support they’ve received but asked for privacy, D’Onofrio said.
+The family is planning “a celebration of a life well-lived,” he said in a statement, and will share details later.

 Enzi is survived by his wife; two daughters, Amy and Emily; a son, Brad; and several grandchildren.